GhengisPliskin/3d-Printed-FFB/tests/JSON Audit/MOTOR_COMPARISON.md

 The current loop governs how accurately the motor tracks torque commands.
 At 150 Hz the GIM can't follow rapid force changes — everything is sluggish.

 - **Action:** Increase to `1000` Hz.
 If audible noise appears, step down to 500 Hz.
-- **❓ Ask:** Was 150 Hz set to suppress noise?
-Specific symptoms would help determine the right target.
+- **❓ Ask:** Was 150 Hz deliberately set, or is this the value the GIM's ODrive shipped with?
+(ODrive S1 default is 1000 Hz — 150 Hz is non-standard.)

 ### 🔴 #5 — current_slew_rate_limit: 800 vs 10,000 A/s (12.5×)